brendanlong/cookbook/src/burrito-beans.md

 # Burrito Beans

-This recipe was created by accident, because I started making burritos, and then realized that I didn't have any tempeh, tofu or seitan.
+This recipe was created by Brendan by accident, because he started making burritos, and then realized that there wasn't any tempeh, tofu, seitan or textured vegetable protein in the apartment.

 ## Ingredients